MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

     After this step, the distributed availability group is available.

 After completing the steps above, the distributed availability group fails over without any data loss.
 If the availability groups are across a geographical distance that causes latency, change the availability mode back to ASYNCHRONOUS_COMMIT.
+>[!NOTE]
+   >In a distributed availability group, the synchronization status between the two availability groups depends on the availability mode of both replicas.
+For asynchronous commit mode, both the current primary availability group, and the current secondary availability group must have `ASYNCHRONOUS_COMMIT` availability mode.
+For this reason, you must run the script above on both the global primary replica, and the forwarder.

 ## Remove a distributed availability group
  The following Transact-SQL statement removes a distributed availability group named `distributedag`: